A few years back I wrote my own version of A Visit from St Nicholas (the ‘Twas the Night Before Christmas’ story).

-“Once upon a time,” he said, for that’s how stories begin,
+“Once upon a time,” he started, for that’s how stories begin,

-“At the North Pole lived a man with all of his kin.
+“At the North Pole live a man with all of his kin.

-But it’s not Santa we join, it’s someone much fickler,
+But it’s not Santa we join, but someone much fickler

-So one day Santa told her of the nicest of boys,
+So one night he told Nicola of the nicest of boys.

-Now Nicola was confused and appalled at his taste,
+Now Nicola was confused at this young boy’s poor taste,

 How could he let Christmas go to such waste?

 So she said to her father ‘I must meet this poor soul,

 To show him his choice is worse than even just coal!’.